 - Employ skillful methods to create safety to support the inquiry process

 - Demonstrate proficiency in using mindful inquiry to encourage clients/patients to explore their present moment experience

 Saturday, March 17 and Sunday, March 18, 2018

 The fee for this course is $395 (full-time student fee is $295).

 Continuing Education Credit Hours

 This training has been approved for twelve (12) CE hours for social workers through NASW.
 NASW has been designated as a pre-approved provider of professional continuing education for Social Workers, Marriage and Family Therapists and Professional Counselors (Section 47.36) by the PA State Board of Social Workers, Marriage & Family Therapists and Professional Counselors.
-CE cost of $15 for members and $25 for non-members payable to NASW.
-Please bring a separate check made payable to NASW to the event.
+(Cost of CEs: $15 for NASW members and $25 for non-members payable to NASW).